Maggie's Farm

 "Maggie's Farm" is a song written by Bob Dylan, recorded on January 15, 1965, and released on the album Bringing It All Back Home on March 22 of that year.
 Like many other Dylan songs of the 1965–66 period, "Maggie's Farm" is based on electric blues.
 It was released as a single in the United Kingdom on June 4, 1965, and peaked at No. 22 on the chart.
 Dylan only needed one take to record the song, as may be heard on the exhaustive 18-disc Collector's Edition of The Bootleg Series Vol. 12: The Cutting Edge 1965–1966, which includes every alternate take recorded during Dylan's 1965–1966 sessions but only the one version of "Maggie's Farm".
+A live version of the song recorded in Fort Collins, Colorado was included as the opening track of Dylan’s 1976 live album Hard Rain.

 Lyrics

 The lyrics of the song follow a straightforward blues structure, with the opening line of each verse ("I ain't gonna work...") sung twice, then repeated at the end of the verse.
 The third to fifth lines of each verse elaborate on and explain the sentiment expressed in the verse's opening/closing lines.